sts10/radiation/README.md

 As of Radiation v 0.0.5, you're still going to need to `cd` into the `radiation` directory to use Radiation.
 To do this, you can just run `cd ~/radiation`.

-Once you're in the `radiation` directory, simple run `ruby bin/runner.rb` to run Radiation.
+Once you're in `~/radiation`, simple run `ruby bin/runner.rb` to run Radiation.
 You'll be greeted by a menu.
 Note that Radiation is currently hard-coded to open newly-created posts in Vim.

 See section below on adding a radiation function to your .bash_profile if you want to make usage significantly easier.